ongsalt/interpreter101/spec.md

-I like kotlin so this language will be based on its syntax
+# Spec
+Most of it is from Lox (I read about it from https://craftinginterpreters.com) but I like kotlin so i will try to make this thing look like it.

 - everything is a statement except variable decaration
 - first class function